Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Framework, notation, and the Fisher randomization test

 In this paper, we conduct randomization inference where all potential outcomes are viewed as fixed constants, and use randomization of the treatment assignments as the ``reasoned basis'' for inference \citep{Fisher35a}.
 This is equivalent to conducting inference conditional on all the potential outcomes, and thus requires no model or distributional assumptions on the potential outcomes.
-Consequently, the randomness of the observed data comes solely from the random treatment assignment.
-Therefore, the distribution of the treatment assignment $\bm{Z}$, also called the treatment assignment mechanism, plays an important role in governing statistical inference.
+The distribution of the treatment assignment $\bm{Z}$, also called the treatment assignment mechanism, is what governs statistical inference.
 We use $\mathcal{Z} \subset \{0,1\}^n$ to denote the set of all possible treatment assignments for the $n$ units, and characterize the treatment assignment mechanism by the probability mass function $\Pr(\bm{Z}=\bm{z})$ for all $\bm{z} \in \mathcal{Z}$.
-Because $\bm{Z}$ is used to denote the observed treatment assignment, to avoid confusion, we sometimes use $\bm{A}$ to denote a generic random treatment assignment following the same distribution as $\bm{Z}$, i.e., $\Pr(\bm{A}=\bm{z}) = \Pr(\bm{Z}=\bm{z})$ for all $\bm{z} \in \mathcal{Z}$.
 One class of treatment assignment mechanism that will receive special attention is the \textit{exchangeable} treatment assignment, formally defined as follows.